Azure/azure-functions-kafka-extension/README.md

 |---|---|
 |master|[![Build Status](https://azfunc.visualstudio.com/Azure%20Functions/_apis/build/status/azure-functions-kafka-extension-ci?branchName=master)](https://azfunc.visualstudio.com/Azure%20Functions/_build/latest?definitionId=7&branchName=master)

 This repository contains Kafka binding extensions for the **Azure WebJobs SDK**.
 The extension status is experimental/under development.
-The communcation with Kafka is based on library **Confluent.Kafka version 1.0.0-beta3**.
+The communcation with Kafka is based on library **Confluent.Kafka**.

 **DISCLAIMER**: This library is under development and is experimental.
 Currently there is no guarantee regarding support or availability as a product.